jonatascaetano/jonatascaetano/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on IxopPlay
+- 🔭 I’m currently working on Itscar World Ltda
 - 🌱 I’m currently learning android development with java and kotlin
 - 👯 I’m looking to collaborate on mobile projects with flutter
 - 🤔 I’m looking for help with ios development